 - Drivers should try to drive in well-lit areas at night.

 While none of these can guarantee an accident won’t happen, they can help.
-If a nighttime driving accident does happen, and you or a loved one is injured, you should seek legal advice.
-Because sometimes, even when they can’t see, aggressive drivers cause accidents.
+If a nighttime driving accident does happen, and you or a loved one is injured, you should seek legal advice from a skilled Dallas car accident lawyer.
+Because sometimes, even when they can’t see, aggressive drivers in Texas cause accidents.
 Contact Crowe Arnold & Majors, LLP at (214) 231-0544 or toll-free (800) 738-4046 for a case evaluation.